Giona2/Portable-Assembly-Interpreter/planning/PASM Syntax.md

 I'll be adding API functionality as-needed

 # Function Management
-Six function arg registers will be available for the sole purpose of passing arguments to functions and handling return statements
+Six function arg registers will be available for the sole purpose of passing arguments to functions and handling return statements.
+A seventh function register will also be provided that handles the return value of the function

-#
+# Instruction Set
+## Stack/Variable management
+- Create Variable `0x1 <index> <size> `